-Once in a while, everyone dreams of escaping from the boring, daily routine – from the monotonous, robotic lives that most of us live.
-But a few actually gets to do it.
-A Korean guy in California tries to do this by taking short adventures into the galaxy through the lens.
+Once in a while, everyone dreams of escaping from boring, daily routines — from the monotonous, robotic lives that most of us live.
+But a few actually get to do it.
+Through his camera lens, a Korean man in California takes short adventures into the galaxy.

 Moon Kyong takes pictures of the galaxy from California and the aurora from Iceland.
-And what is even more surprising is that his job has nothing to do with photography; he is actually a computer programmer.
-This all started when his short trip to Iceland resulted in his newfound deep fascination with dreamlike sceneries of auroras and landscapes.
+And what is even more surprising is that his day job has nothing to do with photography; he is actually a computer programmer.
+This passion started when a short trip to Iceland resulted in a deep, newfound fascination with dreamlike sceneries of auroras and landscapes.
 Now back in California, he continues his fascination by taking photographs of the night skies.

 “I didn’t know that there were so many things you can take pictures of in the night skies,” Kyung stated.

 “Things such as meteor showers, auroras, the galaxy, constellation, and even thunder… I started to take photos of these, except for the thunder of course.
 Yes, I am a coward,” he added with a laughter.